tesujimath/letters-to-amy/content/post/impossible/index.md

 And so I hold on to this verse, which has kept me going for some years, and was itself given to me in a miraculous way.

 {{< quote source="Numbers 23:19" >}}
 God is not a man, that he should lie, nor a son of man, that he should change his mind.
 Does he speak and then not act?
-Does he promise and not fulfill?
+Does he promise and not fulfil?
 {{< /quote >}}

 This remains even if the promise is impossible.